Jack-Q/blog/source/_posts/2017-07-12-message-in-ros.md

     - ros
 ---

-Messages are spreaded accross the whole system of a ROS instance, which are the enssence and physical base of communication and coordination in ROS system.
-The message is a serializable and platform agnostic (in the perspective of OS, programmign language, etc) specification of structured data.
+Messages are spread across the whole system of a ROS instance, which are the essence and physical base of communication and coordination in ROS system.
+The message is a serializable and platform agnostic (in the perspective of OS, programming language, etc) specification of structured data.

 Most of information in this post is refer to [msg page in ROS wiki](http://wiki.ros.org/msg) and [source code for ROS core module](https://github.com/ros/ros/blob/kinetic-devel/core/roslib/src/roslib/msgs.py).

 A directly connected concept in ROS is _Topic_, which is named bus for message exchange, which will be covered in later post.
-The _Service_ is also based on the infrusruation of message, which will be illustrated in next post.
+The _Service_ is also based on the infrastructure of message, which will be illustrated in next post.

 <!-- more -->